Karnataka to hold SSLC exams in July; promotes second PUC students | Education

 - India

-The Karnataka government on Friday announced that SSLC or 10th standard examinations will be held in the third week of July while cancelling the second year pre-university exams in view of the disruption caused by the COVID-19 pandemic.
+The Karnataka government on Friday announced that the SSLC or 10th standard examinations will be held in July third week while cancelling the second year pre-university course (PUC) exams this year in view of the disruption caused by the COVID-19 pandemic.

-''We are not holding the PUC exams this year.
-The grading will be based on their performance at the district level assessment in the first pre-university examination,'' Karnataka Primary and Secondary Education Minister S Suresh Kumar said at a press conference.
+The PUC second year students will be promoted to the next level and the grading will be based on their performance in the first PUC exam.

-The second pre-university college students would be promoted to the next level, he added.

-He also said that students who are not happy with the grading system can take up the examination.

-He said the government has decided to hold the Secondary School Leaving Certificate (SSLC) exam or the 10th standard exam.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)